ritesh200431/azure-data-factory-beginner-lab/README.md

-# azure-data-factory-beginner-lab
+ # Azure Data Factory Beginner Lab – Sample Data

-Sample data for Azure Data Factory beginner hands-on lab
+This repository contains sample CSV files used as source data for the Azure Data Factory beginner hands-on lab.

+These files are used to demonstrate how Azure Data Factory can ingest data from a GitHub repository into Azure Blob Storage.